Anurag1101/Face_Recognition/README.md

 This project demonstrates a simple face detection system using `OpenCV's` Haar cascade classifier.
 The system detects faces in an image and highlights them with rectangles.

-Features
+## Features:

-Loads an image and resizes it for optimal performance.
+- Loads an image and resizes it for optimal performance.

-Converts the image to grayscale for better face detection.
+- Converts the image to grayscale for better face detection.

-Detects faces using the Haar cascade classifier.
+- Detects faces using the Haar cascade classifier.

-Highlights detected faces with bounding rectangles.
+- Highlights detected faces with bounding rectangles.

 Technologies Used
 Python: For scripting and image processing.
 OpenCV: For face detection and image manipulation.